-The study objective is to immobilize toxic metals to decrease their availability in the soil.
 The PSS was used over the soils which are contaminated with hazardous metals to immobilize them.
 To test the efficiency, various types of PSS were applied to the contaminated soils and investigated if 1) PSS could immobilize toxic metal(loid)s in soils and 2) toxic contaminants from the PSS could be released into the soil.

 According to the results, the used PSS (PS1, PS2, PS3, PS4 and PS5) could immobilize different metals in some studied soils (ZR, AR, BF, SM and GD).
 Not all PSS could immobilize all metals and metalloids or in all tested soils.
 For each of the five soils, the variability among treatments was investigated.
 Treatment PS1 immobilized Zn in all the soil water leachates but not in the soil extracts.
 Treatment PS4 immobilized Pb in the ZR, AR, SM and GD soils, but not in BF soil.
 Additionally, treatment PS1 immobilized Cd in soil BF, but it was unsuccessful in ZR and GD soil in the water leachates.
 Also, PS1 immobilized Cd for all the soils in the soil extracts results.
 Copper was immobilized in the ZR, BF and SM soil by the PS2 treatment but failed in AR soil in the water leachates.
-PS2 was efficient in lowering the availability of Cu in the soil extract, however for ZR, BF and SM soil.
+PS2 was efficient in lowering the availability of Cu in the soil extract, however for ZR, BF and SM soil failed.
+Arsenic was immobilized by the treatment PS5 in the soils AR and GD but not in ZR and SM soil.
 In the soil extracts case, As were successfully immobilized for AR, SM and GD soils but not in ZR and BF soil.
 Finally, Sb was immobilized by PS2 in the soil AR and GD, but not in BF soil.

 The maximum decrease in Pb availability in water leachates was found to be in soil BF by PS1, PS2 and PS3 treatments.
 In the soil extracts, the maximum efficiency for Pb immobilization was found to be in soil AR by PS1 treatment.
 The highest Zn immobilization was achieved by treatment PS5 in soil AR and the PS3 in the GD soil in the water leachates.
-For Cd by PS2 treatment yielded the lowest concentrations in the water leachates.
+For Cd by PS2 treatment yielded the lowest concentrations in the water leachates in soil BF.
+Arsenic was immobilized by PS1 in AR soil for the water leachates.
 In the case of soil extract, the PS5 treatment in the GD soil had the highest immobilization of As.
-For Cu, the maximum immobilization was from the treatment PS3 in soil AR for the water leachates.
+For Cu, the maximum immobilization was PS4 in the GD soil for the water leachates.
+Finally, the maximum Sb immobilization was from the treatment PS3 in soil AR for the water leachates.